aptonane/my_datascience_notebooks/README.md

-# my_datascience_notebooks
+# My_datascience_notebooks

-## Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+### Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
 Presented in the form Jupyter Notebook.

 # Contents:
 # House Sales in King County, USA Regularization and Selecting Models